Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Florida to Colorado Driving Itinerary

 If you are flying into Florida from overseas to start this US road trip, you might add a first night near the airport.
-Here’s link to our suggested hotels closest to Tampa Airport.
+Here’s a link to comfortable hotels near Tampa Airport.

 Bringing Your Dog On Your Road Trip?